sdunbar19/weather-app/README.md

 - Could not parse CSS stylesheet: https://stackoverflow.com/questions/48830001/jsdom-could-not-parse-css-stylesheet

 ## Stretch Goals
+- Use bootstrap for the CSS (simple but clean)
 - Get the "conditions" and change the background based on the conditions
 - Change the background based on time
 - Automatically choose a zip code based on the user's IP address